Sub-Nyquist Sampling of Short Pulses: Problem Formulation and Main Results

 respectively.
 The composition $M_{\om}\, T_x f(t) = e^{2\pi i \om t} f(t-x)$ is called a time-frequency shift operator and gives rise to the short-time Fourier transform.
 For a fixed window $g\in\Lt(\R)$, the short time Fourier transform of $f\in\Lt(\R)$ with respect to $g(t)$ is defined as

-Many derivations, and especially input-output relations for our sampling systems, will be presented in compact form of matrix multiplications.
+Many derivations, and especially input-output relations for our sampling systems, will be presented in the compact form of matrix multiplications.
 We denote matrices by boldface capital letters, for example $\bC$, $\bD$, and vectors by boldface lower case letters, such as $\bX$, $\bZ$.

-Our recovery method relies on compressed sensing algorithms.
+Our recovery method relies on CS algorithms.
 An important notion in this context is that of the restricted isometry property (RIP).
 A matrix $\bC$ is said to have the RIP of order $S$, if there exists $0\leq \delta<1$ such that

-for all $S-$sparse vectors $\bu$ \cite{CRT06}, \cite{C08}.
+for all $S-$sparse vectors $\bu$ \cite{C08}.